 You can open a Children’s Tax Exempt Plan which offers an affordable way to save a tax-free cash sum for your child’s future.

 Alternatively, as long as you’re the child’s parent or guardian, you could open a Junior ISA to place some solid building blocks to help your little ones grow and flourish as they grow older.
 This allows them to have a savings pot they can access when they turn 18!

 Contributions paid into a Foresters Friendly Junior ISA or Children’s Tax Exempt Plan are invested in funds which includes stocks and shares, the value of the plan may fall as well as rise and your child may get back less than you have paid in.
 Tax rules may change and depend on individual circumstances.

 This blog is based on our understanding of current tax rules and is intended to provide information, not financial advice, to help you make an informed decision about tax-efficient savings and investments.

-The content of this article is for information purposes only and does not constitute financial advice.
 We do not offer financial advice.
 If you’re unsure as to the suitability of a product you should seek advice from a Financial Adviser.
 You may have to pay for this advice.